halide/Halide/language_bindings/rust/README.md

 To generate the rustdocs and open the html file.

+## FAQ

+### Where are the make files or cmake lists?
+Rust handles that in the build.rs

 ## Building custom generator
 Halide rust bindings allow a rust user to generate a user defined Halide generator and automatically create associated rust bindings.
 1.)
 Step one TODO when finished with automatic generating of generators

 TOMOVE..?